I am Everywhere

 In his mind, Mandela works through the Freedom Charter, the foundation of the African National Congress movement.

-Ch.13: Getting inside the head of Mugabe (The Mandela Effect, V.1 Black and White) e.1
+Ch.11: Be Careful what You Wish For (The Mandela Effect, V.1 Black and White) e.1

-Ch.22: Greed or Glory (The Mandela Effect V.2, Daughter and Wife) e.1
+Ch.01: A Window of the New World (The Mandela Effect V.2, Daughter and Wife) e.1